peteroupc/html3dutil/doc/H3DU.Mesh.md

 1, where (0, 0) is the lower right corner of the texture (by default), and (1, 1) is the upper right corner (by default).
 </ul>
-For bump mapping to work properly, a mesh needs to define normals, tangents, bitangents, and texture coordinates.

-See the "<a href="tutorial-shapes.md">Creating Shapes</a>" and "<a href="tutorial-meshexamples.md">Examples of Creating Meshes on the Fly</a>" tutorials.

 Notes:<ul>
 <li>Previous versions of this class allowed meshes to contain more than one